gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 %%
 TypeScript is famous for its complex types and what they allow framework authors to achieve.

-In this post, I’d like to introduce a different approach for thinking about these complex types: as **type-level code**, code that happens to execute during compilation.
+I'd like to introduce a different way to think about complex types: as **type-level code**, code that happens to execute during compilation.

 We'll contrast it with **runtime code** – the normal code that gets stuff done.